First-Hand Experience, Trusted Results

 Violence Against Women Act (VAWA)

-In many cases of domestic violence, battery, and extreme cruelty of immigrants, the legal resident would withhold their sponsorship as a method of abuse and retaining control over the situation.
+In many cases of domestic violence, battery, and extreme cruelty to immigrants, the legal resident would withhold their sponsorship as a method of abuse and retaining control over the situation.
 The VAWA program provides victims the opportunity to self-petition and seek legal immigration status without the sponsorship of a permanent resident or U.S. citizen.

 Conditional Residence/Removal of Conditions